dodona-edu/judge-sql/README.md

 +-- README.md                            # Optional: Describes the repository
 +-- dirconfig.json                       # Shared config for all exercises in subdirs +-- 📂public                            # Optional: Contains files that belong to the course or series
-|   +-- database_diagram.png             # Optional: An database diagram image to reuse throughout the course
+|   +-- database_diagram.png             # Optional: A database diagram image to reuse throughout the course
 +-- 📂sql-exercises                     # We could group exercises in a folder
 |   +-- 📂first_select_query            # Folder name for the exercise
 |   |   +-- config.json                  # ▶ Configuration of the exercise (explained later)